3 BJP workers shot dead in J-K; Resistance Front claims responsibility | Law-Order

 3 BJP workers shot dead in J-K; Resistance Front claims responsibility

-Militants have since June stepped up attacks on BJP workers and leaders, killing eight of them so far.
+Militants have since June stepped up attacks on BJP workers and leaders in the union territory, killing eight of them so far.
 In a similar attack in Bandipora in July, a BJP leader, his father and brother were killed by the ultras.
+Meanwhile, militants fired upon and injured a civilian in Shopian district, police said.
+The injured person was rushed to hospital in a critical condition, the police said.
+Further details were being ascertained.

 - READ MORE ON: